energywebfoundation/dsb-client-gateway/README.md

     - put in vault token (from above step downloaded json file) in `/get-started/helm-values/vault-secret.yaml`,
     - ingress in both value files are disabled, you ll need to put in your hostname before you enable it.

- created secret for storing `VAULT_TOKEN`, and deploy ddhub-gateway
+Created kubernetes secret for storing `VAULT_TOKEN`, and deploy ddhub-gateway
  ```
 kubectl apply -f /get-started/helm-values/vault-secret.yaml -n ddhub-gateway